-During the lifecycle of the 2018 - 2021 MEMP, simulated exercises were staged, and emergency events occurred which tested the MEMP.
+During the lifecycle of the 2021 - 2024 MEMP, simulated exercises were staged, and emergency events occurred which tested the MEMP.
 These exercise details are summarised in the following table:

-Date Exercise Description March 2020 COVID-19 Pandemic Involved review and preparation of new Pandemic Plan consistent with (developing) state and federal response guidelines.
+Date Exercise Description November 2023 Barr Reserve - ERC exercise Familiarisation session held with new ERC staff on ERC set-up Oct 2022 Riverine Flooding Moderate - Major flooding of the Ovens River in Wangaratta, led to partial evacuation of low- lying areas adjacent to the Wilson Rd levee.
+Short-lived Emergency Relief Centre was operational to accommodate small number of evacuees.
+March 2020 COVID-19 Pandemic Involved review and preparation of new Pandemic Plan consistent with (developing) state and federal response guidelines.
 January 2020 Black Summer bushfires At request of the Regional Control Centre, activation of an Emergency Relief Centre to accommodate evacuees from multiple fire emergencies.
 At the peak of the operation, 3 separate ERC locations were operating in Wangaratta, servicing hundreds of evacuees, and their animals.

-17 October 2019 Exercise 'Summer Ready' and their animals.
-The simulated operation of an Emergency Relief Centre to: • identify capability and capacity risks that may impact the ERC effectiveness and functionality • assess the communication and coordination arrangements within and between services that are operating in the ERC environment, • further understand the agency and RCoW relationships in the ERC and identify ways to strengthen, • allow new RCoW staff to observe a mock ERC in operation, and • assess whether the needs of the (mock) evacuees were being met by the ERC scenario?
+Date Exercise Description 17 October 2019 Exercise 'Summer Ready' The simulated operation of an Emergency Relief Centre to: identify capability and capacity risks that may impact the ERC effectiveness and functionality assess the communication and coordination arrangements within and between services that are operating in the ERC environment, further understand the agency and RCoW relationships in the ERC and identify ways to strengthen, allow new RCoW staff to observe a mock ERC in operation, and assess whether the needs of the (mock) evacuees were being met by the ERC scenario?
 December 2018 Overland Flooding Activation of an Emergency Relief Centre to accommodate evacuees from North Wangaratta.
 Recovery focussed on the case management of impacted people and connecting them with appropriate / available support.